evan-lloyd/graphpatch/docs/index.rst

 ``bitsandbytes`` matching the minimum version requirements, but this is a highly ambitious claim to make for a Python library.
 If you end up with errors that seem related to ``graphpatch``'s integration with these libraries, you might try changing their versions to those listed below.
-This list was automatically generated as part of the ``graphpatch`` release process; it reflects the versions used while testing |graphpatch_version|:
+This list was automatically generated as part of the ``graphpatch`` release process.
+It reflects the versions used while testing |graphpatch_version|:

 .. include:: transformers_versions.rst